sfa-siard/SiardGui/README.md

 ## Documentation
 [./doc/manual/user/index.html](./doc/manual/user/index.html) contains the manual for using the binaries.
-[./doc/manual/developer/index.html](./doc/manual/user/index.html) is the manual for developers wishing build the binaries or work on the code.
+[./doc/manual/developer/index.html](./doc/manual/user/index.html) is the manual for developers wishing to build the binaries or work on the code.

 More information about the build process can be found in [./doc/manual/developer/build.html](./doc/manual/developer/build.html)